chilibytesdotcom/pdfosc/readme_new.md

 </br>
 PDFOSC is an PDF viewer based on PDF.JS with Open Sound Control (OSC) functionalities.</br>
+It allows you to manage PDF presentations in any type of event, thanks to a simplified UI and clever features.</br>
-It allows users to manage PDF, providing real-time feedback and control over presentation state.</br>
+OSC provides real-time feedback and control over different places.</br>

 </br>
 </br>
 </br>